johnshearing/beemocracy/BeemocracyMina.md

         * Other scouts will wish to comment on the proposal and make a voting recommendation.
           * Scouts will write solicitations of their own which get linked to the original proposal.
           * The solicitation transaction is assembled as follows:
-            * The voting rcommendation (For | Against) is included in the transaction.
+            * The voting recommendation (For | Against) is included in the transaction.
             * The text of these solicitations are hashed and the hash is included in the transaction.
               * Again, this hash is also the URL of the webpage that holds the solicitation text.
             * The solicitations (For | Against) also have another field in the on chain transaction which is just the hash/URL of the original proposal.